Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Symmetry analysis

 We note that $G_z$ is very similar to the symmetry group $G_d$ of the dimerized Kitaev-Gamma chain discussed in Ref. \onlinecite{Yang2022}.
-The symmetry operations of $G_z$ and $G_d$ overlap except the inversion symmetry: The inversion center for the inversion operation in $G_z$ is a site, whereas it is located at the middle point of the bond for $G_d$.
+The symmetry operations of $G_z$ and $G_d$ overlap except the inversion symmetry: The inversion center for the inversion operation in $G_z$ is a site, whereas it is located at bond center for $G_d$.
 However, this difference has notable physical effects: The dimerized spin-1/2 Kitaev-Gamma model is in a disordered phase with a nonzero spin gap, whereas the spin-1/2 Kitaev-Gamma-DM model is gapless having an emergent SU(2)$_1$ conformal symmetry at low energies.
-It is worth to mention that the group structure of $G_z$ satisfies $G_z/\mathopen{<}T_{6a}\mathclose{>}\simeq O_h$ where $O_h$ is the full octahedral group, which can be proved in a same way as what is done for $G_z$ in Ref. \onlinecite{Yang2022}.
+It is worth to mention that the group structure of $G_z$ satisfies $G_z/\mathopen{<}T_{6a}\mathclose{>}\simeq O_h$ where $O_h$ is the full octahedral group, which can be proved in a similar way as what is done for $G_d$ in Ref. \onlinecite{Yang2022}.